IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/isometric.md

 We will evaluate the submitted systems on a test set and a blind set:

-* MuST-C test set (tst-COMMON) which is a public dataset.
+* MuST-C test set (`tst-COMMON`) which is a public dataset.
-* Blind set curated by the organizers for En → French, German, Spanish, which will be released after the task is over.
+*  Blind set is another test set curated by the organizers for En → Fr, De, Es.
+Participants will get access to the English source sentences when evaluation starts and references will be released after the shared task is completed.

 ### System Submission